Magritte-code/pomme/README.md

 ## Collaborating

 We are always interested in collaborating!
-If you have a project or data that might benefit from probabilistic 3D reconstruction or any other method you can find in this repository, feel free to contact [me](https://freddeceuster.github.io).
+If you like our work but it needs some tailoring for your specific use case feel free to contact [me](https://freddeceuster.github.io).

 ## Acknowledgements